 Now he is warning of an “Iranian radical empire” stretching from Tehran to Beirut if Iran is allowed to “fill the vacuum” as ISIL is rolled up– as Jack Moore at Newsweek points out..
 Kissinger seems stuck in a Cold War mentality, and still addicted to domino theory, just substituting Khomeinism for Communism.

 Kissinger said: “The outside world’s war with Isis can serve as an illustration.
 Most non-Isis powers—including Shia Iran and the leading Sunni states—agree on the need to destroy it.
 But which entity is supposed to inherit its territory?
 A coalition of Sunnis?
 Or a sphere of influence dominated by Iran?
 The answer is elusive because Russia and the Nato countries support opposing factions.
+If the Isis territory is occupied by Iran’s Revolutionary Guards or Shia forces trained and directed by it, the result could be a territorial belt reaching from Tehran to Beirut, which could mark the emergence of an Iranian radical empire.”

 I presume Kissinger thinks the Iranian radicalism here is the ideology of the late Ayatollah Ruhollah Khomeini, or Khomeinism, which holds that clerics should rule society.